Vesite/ASP.NET-APIPractice1/README.md

 Practicing Creating an API using ASP.NET Core Web API .NET 8.0

+Open the Solution file in Visual Studio, or open the folder in Visual Studio Code

 Move to "APIPractice1\api", where the .csproj is and "dotnet watch run" to run the program